mcuntz/hesseflux/docs/source/userguide.rst

     # bool
     outflagcols = False

 If `outputfile` is missing or empty, the script will try to open a GUI, where one can choose an output directory and the filename will then be name of the configuration file with the suffix '.csv'.

 If `outundef=True` then all values in `df` with a flag value in `dff` greater than zero will be set to `undef`.
-The script can also add flag columns, prefixed with 'flag_', for each column in `df`, if `outflagcols=True`.
-The script will always output the columns with the flags for fill quality, if gap-filling was
-performed: option `fill=True`.
+The script can also add flag columns, prefixed with `flag_`, for each column in `df`, if `outflagcols=True`.
+The script will always output the columns with the flags for fill quality, if gap-filling was performed: option `fill=True`.

 The code before :func:`pandas.Dataframe.to_csv` is then: